 Lassie

-Some believe that cats can survive outdoors in low temperatures for a long time, but although they tend to retain heat slightly better than dogs, in low temperatures they can freeze their ears, tail tips, paws, paw pads and toes.
-Sometimes snow and ice clumps get stuck in the fur, which the cat can't remove on its own.
+Some believe cats can survive outdoors in low temperatures for long periods, but while they tend to retain heat slightly better than dogs, they can still suffer frostbite to their ears, tail tips, paws, paw pads, and toes in cold weather.
+Snow and ice can also clump in their fur, which they may struggle to remove themselves.

 How to protect your cat from frostbite

-To protect your cat from frostbite, it is very important that it is allowed to come inside regularly.
-If the cat cannot decide for itself when it wants to come in (e.g. if you have a cat flap), it is important that you go out and get the cat often and that it never spends more than a few moments outside at a time, especially in sub-zero temperatures.
-This is where GPS collars for outdoor cats can help you locate your cat quickly.
-So we don't recommend letting your cat out in the morning before work and leaving it out late until you get home again.
+To protect your cat from frostbite, it's crucial they're allowed inside regularly.
+If your cat can't decide for themselves when to come in (e.g. if you don't have a cat flap), you must let them inside frequently.
+They should never spend more than a few moments outside at a time, especially when it's freezing.
+GPS collars for outdoor cats can help you locate them quickly.
+We don't recommend leaving your cat out all day when you're at work.

-If you don't have a cat flap, it's always a good idea to find a sheltered place for your cat to lie outside and warm up whenever it wants.
-It should be above ground level and free from damp and draughts, protected by straw or Styrofoam.
-Don't forget that a cat that has spent time in the cold will need a food with more energy to help it keep warm.
+If you don't have a cat flap, always create a sheltered outdoor spot where your cat can warm up whenever they wish.
+This should be elevated off the ground, free from damp and draughts, and ideally insulated with straw or polystyrene.
+Remember, a cat that's been out in the cold will need food with extra energy to help keep them warm.

-If you notice that your cat is showing symptoms of frostbite, it is important that you take your cat in immediately and try to warm it slowly.
-Do not rub the injured part of the body, it is better to wrap the cat in a warm blanket or keep the cat inside your sweater.
-If the cat's general condition is affected, contact a vet immediately.
+If you notice your cat showing signs of frostbite, bring them inside immediately and try to warm them slowly.
+Do not rub the affected area; instead, wrap your cat in a warm blanket or keep them inside your jumper.
+If your cat's general condition is affected, contact a vet straight away.

 Level Up Your Pet Care Game: Get Our FREE App Now!